gofilipa/digital_annotation/notes/development_notes.md

 ## 3.29.19 Layering Colors and Anchoring: NeMLA and Udell

 It's been a couple of weeks since I worked on this.
 Mostly because I've been busy preparing a conference paper on this project, which is still mostly theoretical at this point.
-I'm uploading [the full paper here](../papers/NeMLA_talk_March2019.pdf), but I thought I'd take some space below to summarize my key takeaway from the conference paper, which shows where my thinking is heading on this projects (my thoughts being far ahead of my practical accomplishments so far).
+I'm uploading [the full paper here](../papers/NeMLA_talk_March2019.pdf), but I thought I'd take some space below to summarize my key takeaway from the conference paper, which shows where my thinking is heading on this project (my thoughts being far ahead of my practical accomplishments so far).

 > A way that I am interested in using color is by
 > assigning different affects to specific colors,